 To summarise: Manufacturing CBD cosmetics in Australia is not impossible but highly impractical.
 If you do still want to go down this pathway, until Regulations change to be more accommodating of the chemical and product type, be prepared for a lot of swings and roundabouts to comply with the requirements of manufacturing a prescription medicine.

-If you want to find out more, or want to have a chat about medicinal cannabis or GMP, please feel free to get in contact with us here.
+If you want to find out more, or want to have a chat about medicinal cannabis or GMP, please feel free to get in contact with us contact us at one of our offices around the world.

 If you enjoyed this article and want to read more on similar topics, these other blogs may also interest you: